 Rosy is fluent in Spanish and speaks a little Portuguese.
 She enjoys baking cheesecakes, cooking Mexican food, traveling, dancing and learning from people of different cultures.
 Rosy enjoys spending time with her family and her two cats.

-Marlene Sisson, CSW, is a therapist at the Provo Family Clinic and has worked at Wasatch Mental Health since 2015.
+Marlene Sisson, LCSW, is a therapist at the Provo Family Clinic and has worked at Wasatch Behavioral Health since 2015.
 Marlene has worked in various social work roles over the last 17 years, working with individuals needing assistance with: serious mental illness, geriatrics, physical disabilities, autism, and drug/alcohol addiction.

 Marlene has a Bachelor's degree in Social Work with a minor in Sociology from Utah State University and her Master's degree in Social Work from Arizona State University.
 Marlene enjoys working with all age groups and continues to work towards expanding her knowledge in working with individuals that have been diagnosed with Autism and individuals that would benefit from TF-CBT (Trauma Focused - Cognitive Behavioral Therapy).
 Marlene has completed the PCIT (Parent Child Interaction Therapy) training, with the pursuit of becoming fully licensed and is currently accepting clients for this program.